alexanderovie/datos/docs/interfaces/IDataforseoLabsGoogleKeywordsForSiteLiveRequestInfo.md

 > `optional` **language\_code**: `string`

-Defined in: main.ts:92266
+Defined in: main.ts:101565

 language code
 optional field
-if you use this field, you don’t need to specify language_name you can receive the list of available languages with their language_code by making a separate request to the https://api.dataforseo.com/v3/dataforseo_labs/locations_and_languages ignore this field to get the results for all available languages
+if you use this field, you don’t need to specify language_name you can receive the list of available languages with their language_code by making a separate request to the https://api.dataforseo.com/v3/dataforseo_labs/locations_and_languages
 example:
 en
+Note: if omitted, results default to the language with the most keyword records in the specified location;
+refer to the available_languages.keywords field of the Locations and Languages endpoint to determine the default language

 ***